CUBRID/cubrid-manual/en/sql/datatype.rst

 *   Precision must be equal to or greater than scale.
 *   Precision must be equal to or greater than the number of integer digits + scale.
 *   **NUMERIC**, **DECIMAL**, and **DEC** are used interchangeably.
+*   To check how the precision and the scale became changed when you operate with **NUMERIC** typed values, see :ref:`numeric-data-type-op-and-conversion`.

 **Example** ::